Nonmetals Oxygen Compatibility Requirements: Guide to CGA/EIGA Compliance

 A test sample is submerged in liquid oxygen in preparation for a mechanical impact sensitivity (LOXMIS) test.

-4. Pneumatic Impact Tests
+3. Pneumatic Impact Tests

-Pneumatic impact testing is designed to assess the ignition sensitivity of nonmetals to compression heating that develops during an oxygen pressure surge (also known as pneumatic impact, gaseous fluid impact, and oxygen shock).
+Pneumatic impact testing is designed to assess the ignition sensitivity of nonmetals to compression heating that develops during an oxygen pressure surge (also known as pneumatic impact, gaseous fluid impact, or oxygen shock).
 This test simulates real-world conditions where nonmetals, including lubricants, may be rapidly pressurized with oxygen during system operation.

 Step 1.
-Verify the mechanical and chemical suitability, (other than oxygen compatibility) of the nonmetallic material based on design and operating conditions (including transient conditions).
+Verify the mechanical and chemical suitability (other than oxygen compatibility) of the nonmetallic material based on design and operating conditions (including transient conditions).

-• Heat of combustion (HoC) should be less than 2500 cal/g (4500 Btu/lb)
+• Heat of combustion (HoC) is less than 2500 cal/g (4500 Btu/lb)

-• Auto-ignition temperature (AIT) should be at least 300°C (572°F) at a test pressure of 103 bar (1500 psia) per ASTM G72, or 120 bar (1740 psia) per ISO 21010.
+• Auto-ignition temperature (AIT) is at least 300°C (572°F) at a minimum test pressure of 103 bar (1500 psia) per ASTM G72, or 120 bar (1740 psia) per ISO 21010.

 • For liquid oxygen (LOX) service, nonmetals shall pass a mechanical impact (LOXMIS) test in LOX.
 This is a mandatory requirement.

-1. Auto-ignition temperature (AIT) should be at least 400°C (752°F) at the maximum operating pressure in gaseous oxygen or at 103 bar (1500 psia) if the maximum operating pressure is below 120 bar (1740 psi).
+1. Auto-ignition temperature (AIT) is at least 400°C (752°F) at the maximum operating pressure in gaseous oxygen or at 103 bar (1500 psia) if the maximum operating pressure is below 120 bar (1740 psi).

 2. Lubricants must pass a pneumatic impact test (gaseous fluid impact sensitivity or GFIS test) in gaseous oxygen at a pressure of at least 50 bar (725 psi) higher than the maximum operating pressure.